-We will prioritize several initiatives to enhance student learning and engagement.
-We will implement effective reading and math programs, including intervention, during the school day to address individual student needs and promote academic growth.
-Additionally, we will allocate resources to employ Instructional Coaches who will focus on developing teacher capacity and providing job-embedded coaching around research-based instructional practices.
+We will continue to prioritize several initiatives to enhance student learning and engagement.
+We will continue implementing effective reading and math programs, including intervention, during the school day to address individual student needs and promote academic growth.
+Additionally, we will continue to allocate resources to provide Instructional Coaches who will focus on developing teacher capacity and providing job-embedded coaching around research-based instructional practices.
 Continuous professional learning opportunities for teachers will be provided to foster ongoing growth in instructional strategies.
-We will prioritize professional development for teachers, focusing on reading instruction and effective teaching practices.
-Considering evolving standards and instructional best practices, we will begin the process of the adoption of a new Math curriculum.
-Furthermore, we will dedicate time for teachers to plan instruction and analyze data regularly to facilitate effective lesson planning and student progress monitoring.
+We will prioritize professional development for teachers, focusing on language and literacy instruction and effective teaching practices.
+Considering evolving standards and instructional best practices, we will continue the process of the adoption of a new Math curriculum.
+Furthermore, we dedicate time for teachers to plan instruction and analyze data regularly to facilitate effective lesson planning and student progress monitoring.
 Progress monitoring in ELA & Math will be comprehensive to identify student strengths and areas for improvement.
 Moreover, to further support student learning beyond regular class hours, we will offer after-school tutoring and enrichment programs.
-Additionally, we will increase opportunities in fine arts and environmental studies to enrich the curriculum and provide diverse learning experiences.
-Summer Camp and School Break Camps will offer extended learning opportunities and enrichment outside the regular school year calendar.
-To cater to the needs of all students, we will expand after-school tutorials.
-Moreover, we will incorporate hands-on field trips to enhance learning experiences and reinforce classroom concepts.
-AVID strategies will be implemented school-wide in middle school to promote college readiness and academic success.
-To broaden students' educational experiences, we will offer foreign language and music electives.
-Additionally, we will organize reading incentives to foster a culture of literacy and academic engagement.
+Additionally, we will maintain opportunities in fine arts and environmental studies to enrich the curriculum and provide diverse learning experiences, and explore new ways to increase the incorporation of the arts into the day.
+Summer Camp and School Break Camps will offer extended learning opportunities and enrichment outside the regular school year calendar to cater to the needs of all students.
+Moreover, we will continue to incorporate hands-on experiences, field trips to enhance learning experiences, and reinforce classroom concepts.
+AVID strategies will be expanded school-wide in middle school to promote college readiness and academic success.
+To broaden students' educational experiences in the middle school, we will survey students to offer relevant college and career ready electives.
+Additionally, we will organize reading and math incentives to foster a culture of literacy and academic engagement.
 Lastly, we will engage students in local campaigns for global citizenship to promote civic responsibility and awareness.
-We will continue to offer access to 1:1 Chromebooks and Enhanced WiFi, thereby expanding technological access and learning opportunities.
+We will continue to offer access to 1:1 Chromebooks, thereby expanding technological access and learning opportunities.